This article originally appeared on VICE ASIA.

 “Raw Barz gave me a lot of exposure which I wasn't ready for at that time, to be honest.
 I did the battles because I was a total rap geek.
 Being famous and turning this passion of rapping into a career was never on my mind,” Uniq said.

-His fame has also allowed him to sing about his skin color, in an attempt to dissuade racism: “I talk about it because I accept who I am.”
+His fame has also allowed him to sing about his skin colour, in an attempt to dissuade racism: “I talk about it because I accept who I am.”
 And while he hasn’t commercialized his music yet, Nephop, he said, “definitely has reached masses which might help keep a rapper fed.”

 This is yet another marker of the genre’s growing success: money.